kosimst/smart-connect-v2/README.md

 If you have any ideas on new features or on any improvements (technical, UI, whatever), please feel free to just open an issue!

+## Try it

+To make yourself a picture of this app, just head to https://smart-connect-pwa.web.app/ on your mobile device and connect to the demo mode.

+Note: In demo mode, Smart Connect doesn't connect to a real ioBroker instance, but rather to a API endpoint which simulates a home.
+As changes don't persist, device states will change on every sync (every 3s).

 ## Overview

 Smart Connect is a PWA (=Progressive Web App) to control your devices in ioBroker.